 During the development process for mzQuantML, it has been noted that while this is primarily developed as a format for representing peptide and protein quantitative values, similar structures are required for representing small molecules for metabolomic studies.
 As such, an extension has been created to the schema that attempts to model small molecules, although it should be noted that at this stage, this has not been tested to the same extent as other parts of the model.
 The decision was taken to include the core structures in the version 1.0 release (but no semantic validation rules), thus allowing groups working in this field to test a release version of the format, although no guarantee is made that this structure is yet optimal.
 We encourage further input from researchers working in the small molecule field.

 Model in XML Schema

-An overview of the schema is presented in .
+An overview of the schema is presented in Figure 1.
 The following documentation is automatically generated from the XML Schema.

 Figure 1 A diagrammatic overview of the mzQuantML schema.

 Element <MzQuantML>